Balancing Efficiency and Equity in Classroom Assignment under Endogenous Peer Effects: CEPS data fitting results

 \subsection{Friendship formation pattern}

 PeerNN can capture the most salient features in the classroom network.
 First, it predicts extremely strong gender homophily.
-We reorder all students by gender in the first classroom in our dataset and plot a heat map of $\Omega$, the adjacency-probability matrix (See Figure \ref{Heatmap for classroom 1}).
+We reorder all students by gender in the first classroom in our dataset and plot a heat map of $\Omega$, the adjacency-probability matrix (See Figure \ref{heat maps FIM 8 and 2}).
 Two dark diagonal blocks indicate that students are more likely to make friends of the same gender as themselves.
-Second, PeerNN finds some popular individual students, a common observation in social networks.
-Many social networks exhibit centrality property where certain nodes are particularly well-connected with other nodes.
-Third, PeerNN is, to some extent, able to capture clustering within gender groups.
-We observe from Figure \ref{Heatmap for classroom 1} that each student has heterogeneous popularity across classmates of the same gender group, a necessary condition implied by clustering.
+Second, PeerNN finds some popular individual students as indicated by the dark columns.
+These students are the central nodes of the classroom networks.
+Many social networks exhibit a centrality property where certain nodes are particularly well-connected with other nodes.
+In Step 3, GA will attempt to make good students the central nodes.

 We compare PeerNN with the conventional linear-in-means model.
 CEPS asks students to provide ARD responses about their friends in terms of ten distinct traits.
 We use $\Omega$ to predict friendship formation for all students and compare our prediction with the ARD responses.
 How we compute prediction error is detailed in Algorithm \ref{prediction error algorithm} in Appendix \ref{Appendix friendship formation pattern}.
 In Figure \ref{figure PeerNN prediction performance full version}, we present violin plots of prediction error.
 For half of the ten traits including gender, local/nonlocal, smoke or drink, our model predicts better for all 1000 rounds.
 PeerNN also predicts better than the linear-in-means model for the rest of the traits except for `hardworking'.
 It could be due to the fact students' own evaluation of whether they are hardworking systematically differs from their friends' evaluation of them.
 Nevertheless, Overall, our model beats the linear-in-means model in terms of out-of-sample prediction by a huge margin.